Thursday was not a banner day for WPIAL football in the news.

 Instead, schools are forced to play their longtime rivals in meaningless Week 0 games, while out-of-nowhere non-conference games like this week’s North Allegheny vs. West Allegheny matchup get thrown into the late-season schedule.
 That game is so meaningless for both squads that the coaches wanted to play it with a running clock and shortened quarters, another black eye for the league in this week’s news.

-The additional classifications has also ended for many the dream of playing in a WPIAL title game at Heinz Field, something that has been a staple for decades, dating back to Three Rivers Stadium.
+The presence of the additional classifications has also ended for many the dream of playing in a WPIAL title game at Heinz Field, something that has been a staple for decades, dating back to Three Rivers Stadium.

 The change was supposed to prevent situations exactly like the one Albert Gallatin is in: where teams are forced to play schedules against schools they can’t compete with.